SteveDunn/Intellenum/CODE_OF_CONDUCT.md

-# Code of Conduct - Vogen
+# Code of Conduct - Intellenum

 ## Our Pledge